pettinen/librewolf/README.md

 With this mapping, I hope that other builders that can't use our tarball (afterMozilla project, weird distro's), still use the same source/patches as the builders that do use it.

-* Another feature: The file [assets/patches.txt](https://gitlab.com/librewolf-community/browser/source/-/blob/main/assets/patches.txt) defines what patches go in.
-There might be other patches in the _patches/_ folder, for certain distro's or whatever reason.
+### Another feature

+The file [assets/patches.txt](https://gitlab.com/librewolf-community/browser/source/-/blob/main/assets/patches.txt) defines what patches go in.
+These are not the only patches a builder will use, weird distro's etc, will use additional patches. those patches can live in the repo of that distro, or in a subfolder here.
+I hope this gives everybody the freedom to build anyway they please, like in Common, but with the added benefit that we produce a source tarball.

 ## [dev info] Building the LibreWolf source tarball: